Interpol Red Notices

 Interpol will issue a red notice when requested to do so by one of it’s 190 member states.
 This normally occurs where a provisional arrest warrant is outstanding and the requesting state seeks the extradition of a named individual.

 The red notice is recorded on Interpol’s noticeboard and database and circulated amongst the world’s police forces.
-While a red notice is not an arrest warrants, many states believe it provides sufficient grounds to arrest and detain someone pending their extradition.
+While a red notice is not an arrest warrant, many states believe it provides sufficient grounds to arrest and detain someone pending their extradition.

 Experience has shown us that red notices are often open to abuse, particularly in the manipulation of the system by member states to political or other ends.
 This is often the case with countries that do not uphold international minimum human rights standards.